adobe/cla-bot/README.md

     the pull request has signed the CLA or if the user is an Adobe employee (by checking github.com/adobe organization membership).
 - `./confirmer` contains an action that runs when an agreement on Adobe Sign is signed.
-This action will pull the github username of the signeefrom the agreement and comment on any open PRs from that user on one of our supported github orgs.
+This action will pull the github username of the signee from the agreement and comment on any open PRs from that user on one of our supported github orgs.
 - `./setgithubcheck` contains an action that interacts with the GitHub REST API's